My address is wrong. How can I update it?

 Yes, through online banking or telephone banking, if you bank with CIBC, Scotiabank, HSBC or Credit Union you can add Princeton as a bill payee.

-Go to 'Add Bill Payee', search for Princeton and choose either property taxes or utilities.
+On your banking app, go to 'Add Bill Payee', search for Princeton and choose either property taxes or utilities.
+(Please note, you cannot pay anything other than Property Taxes or Utilities online)

 You can find your account number at the top right hand corner of your Property Tax Notice: